AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 - On consoles with motorised faders and on virtual faders, the faders will move as programmed.

+- If you are using internal timecode you can set the timecode to run automatically when you raise the fader, and/or to stop when you lower the fader.
+See [Timeline Options - Fader](../timelines/timeline-options.md#fader-tab).

+- You can set the timeline to loop (when using internal timecode), see [Timeline Options - Timecode](../timelines/timeline-options.md#timecode-tab).

 - If you start the timecode at a point part way through the timeline, any active triggers will fire, but previous triggers will not - this might result in fixtures starting from a different state and changing the look.

 ### Testing a timeline